|

 Encouraged by this one wine, Tchelistcheff accepted the challenge and sent along

-instructions for growing the vinifera vines.
+instructions for growing the Vinifera vines.
 Reducing the crop size was a major

 revelation, for example.